OfficeDev/Microsoft-Teams-Samples/samples/tab-request-approval/nodejs/Readme.md

     ```bash
     ngrok http -host-header=rewrite 3978
     ```
-5) Update the `.env` configuration file in your project folder for the bot to use the `ClientId` and `ClientSecret`, `TenantId` with your tenant id.
+5) Open the `.env` configuration file in your project folder (or in Visual Studio Code) and update the `ClientId` and `ClientSecret`, `TenantId` with your tenant id.
 For e.g., your ngrok url.
 (Note the ClientId is the AppId created in step 1 (Setup for Bot), the ClientSecret is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

 6) Run your app